-In a recent informative report by Campus Safety, the importance of installing multiple emergency notification systems is loud and clear: Different systems fill in the inevitable gaps of any single technology; they ensure redundancy and clearer communications during a crisis; and multiple systems are needed to alert different audiences in an emergency, such as students, law enforcement, parents, neighbors, etc.
+Campus Safety's reports and surveys make clear the importance of having multiple communication systems and regularly using those systems so staff and students are familiar with how they work.
+Different systems fill in the inevitable gaps of any single technology, ensuring redundancy and clearer communications during a crisis, and facilitate alerts being sent to different audiences in an emergency, such as students, law enforcement, parents, neighbors, etc.

 Purchasing multiple emergency notification systems is no cheap feat and remembering how to use each system – especially in the midst of a crisis – can slow response times.
-Instead, education organizations should consider emergency notification systems that can be applied to daily needs, such as regular classroom messaging, displaying analog or digital clock times, non-emergency alerts and reminders, news and more.
+To add value to these systems and remain familiar with their operation, educational organizations should consider emergency notification systems that can be applied to daily needs, such as regular classroom messaging, displaying analog or digital clock times, non-emergency alerts and reminders, news and more.
 According to the Campus Safety survey (see table below), only 32 percent of K-12 respondents use their emergency notification systems for non-emergencies and only 10 percent of colleges and universities do so.

 Daily use drives value

-Emergency notification systems don’t have to sit unused until there’s a drill or emergency.
-With the ability to display school news, event reminders, customized messages and even analog or digital clock time, an emergency notification system can used for everyday communications.
+Emergency notification systems don’t have to sit unused until there’s a drill or emergency, as long as you choose a versatile system.
+With the ability to display school news, event reminders, customized messages and even analog or digital clock time, an emergency notification system can be used for everyday communications.
 Teachers can customize screens in their classroom with reminders or news, and receive messages as well.
 This is especially helpful if a student is called to the office; the notification system can simply ping the teacher’s room and display a message that the student should come to the office.
 No need to use the PA system and disrupt the entire school!

 Likewise, systems that display analog or digital clocks replace the need to maintain a clock system throughout a building or campus, increasing the system’s value and streamlining maintenance tasks.